dart-ogurets/openapi_dart_common/README.md

 (for example)

 In your application, each of the generated Services will require an ApiClient.
-To construct this you will need to chose the correct `apiClientDelegate` depending on whether you are using the Browser (such as Flutter for Web) `BrowserApiClientDelegate` or the CLI or Flutter Mobile `CliApiClientDelegate`.
+As of version 2.0 we have swapped to Dio, which takes care of browser vs CLI, so you only need to specify DioClientDelegate() if you wish to override the Dio instance (providing extra options, etc).

 It also needs to know how to deserialize specific models and enums - those from your generated code, so a typical creation could look like this: